becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 * Do not used spaces in the names and the AZStoreAccount must be lower case letters and numbers only.
 * Use only lower case letters for your Docker registry name.
 This is a Docker requirement.
 * Choose the right Server for the cluster.
 I choose Standard_B4ms as this has enough RAM and CPU but is cheaper than then the Standard_D4_v3.
+* To create a non HA environment 4 Nodes are enough.
+When you require that you have enough resources available when one node fails, you need 6 nodes.

 ```
 # Write our environment settings